svenkubiak/mangooio/docs/forms.md

 !!! note
     Form fields are parsed for `POST`, `PUT`, and `PATCH`.
 On `GET` you still receive a `Form` instance, but it has no submitted values.

-The form is also available in templates without passing it explicitly.
+The form is also available in templates without passing it explicitly from the controller.

-Keep values across a redirect (typically after a validation error):
+Keep values across a redirect, typically right after a validation error so the user does not have to retype everything:

 ```java
 form.keep();
 ```

-Call `form.discard()` to drop kept values.
+Call `form.discard()` to drop kept values once they are no longer needed.

-Default upload limits (not configurable in `config.yaml`): 10 files, 5 MB per file, 1000 parameters, 10 000 characters per value.
-The HTTP body as a whole is limited by `undertow.maxentitysize` (4 MB by default).
+Default upload limits, which are not configurable in `config.yaml`: 10 files, 5 MB per file, 1000 parameters, 10 000 characters per value.
+The HTTP body as a whole is separately limited by `undertow.maxentitysize` (4 MB by default).

 ## Validation